Business Hub

 • Volatile gases (F-gases) from air conditioning systems: Coolants from air conditioning systems in companies can also contribute to Scope 1 emissions in the event of leaks, as many of these gases have a very high greenhouse gas potential.

-While Scope 1 emissions relate to direct emissions from the company's own and controlled resources, Scope 2 and 3 emissions include emissions generated within the company's value chain.
+While Scope 1 emissions relate to direct emissions from the company's own and controlled resources, Scope 2 and 3 emissions include emissions generated within the company's value chain .

-How does Scope 1 vary by division?
+How do Scope 1 emissions vary by business sector?

-Different business models lead to a variance in the direct emissions that fall under Scope 1.
-For most companies, the strategy for reducing these operational emissions means switching to energy-efficient office space, maintaining heating and cooling systems or switching from fossil fuels to an electric vehicle fleet.
+Different business models result in a variance in direct emissions that fall under Scope 1 emissions.
+For most companies, a strategy to reduce these operational emissions means switching to

 However, there are also companies whose majority of emissions are in Scope 1.
 In the manufacturing sector in particular, such as in the construction industry or in materials processing, where steel production plays a role, most emissions are generated directly at the production site.
 Here, the reduction of Scope 1 emissions requires innovative approaches, the use of new technologies and a strong commitment to alternative business practices.